Introduction

 chronyd -q

-# Verify time is correct
+# Verify

 date

-4.4 Enter chroot Environment#
+4.4 Enter Chroot Environment#

-Mount necessary filesystems:
+Mount filesystems:

 cp --dereference /etc/resolv.conf /mnt/gentoo/etc/